Glossary of concepts

 Canton Protocol

-The Canton protocol is the technology which synchronizes participant nodes across any Daml-enabled blockchain or database.
+The Canton protocol is the technology that synchronizes participant nodes across any Daml-enabled blockchain or database.
 The Canton protocol not only makes Daml applications portable between different underlying synchronization technologies, but also allows applications to transact with each other across them.

 Synchronization Technology